NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 Tournament experience and momentum can't be overlooked as impactful intangibles with this group.

-Utah State Aggies (Projected Seed: 10)
+Utah State Aggies (Midwest Regional, No. 8 Seed)

 Record: 28-6, 15-3 in Mountain West

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.